zilinma/openai-realtime-agents/README.md

 - Background escalation to more intelligent models like o1-mini for high-stakes decisions
 - Prompting models to follow a state machine, for example to accurately collect things like names and phone numbers with confirmation character by character to authenticate a user.

+Here's a quick [demo video](https://x.com/OpenAIDevs/status/1880306081517432936) if you'd like a walkthrough.
 You should be able to use this repo to prototype your own multi-agent realtime voice app in less than 20 minutes!

 ![Screenshot of the Realtime API Agents Demo](/public/screenshot.png)